DataONEorg/sem-prov-design/docs/use-cases/provenance/use-case-41.rst

 Goal
 ----
-In DataONE-enabled client software, investigators can easily provide tracking information as they create new products from existing data files.
+In DataONE-enabled client software, investigators can easily publish new products from existing data files and provide tracking information.

 Scenario
 --------
-"As a data analyst using R or Matlab, I want to keep track of my data input files, data output files and scripts so I can review my runs and potentially choose those to share with colleagues through an established DataONE repository."
+"As a data analyst using R or Matlab, I want to publish my data and their history so I can share them with colleagues through an established DataONE repository."

 Summary
 -------
-In both R and Matlab, investigators can choose which input datasets to track in their workflow scripts, and can manage the product outputs of each run.
-They can then review their runs and upload derived datasets to a DataONE Member Node repository and provide traceable links to the primary datasets used to create them.
+In both R and Matlab, investigators can upload derived datasets to a DataONE Member Node repository.
+They can assign citable identifiers to  their dataset (e.g., a DOI), and provide traceable links to the primary datasets used to create them.

 Use Case Diagram
 ----------------
 ..
     @startuml images/41_uc.png
       actor "Investigator" as client
-      usecase "41.
-Record/Review" as record
-      client -- record
       usecase "12.
 Authentication" as authen
       note top of authen
         Authentication may be provided by an external service